andrade-ly/SEM_2022/README.md

 # SEM_2022
-R Code for SEM Course
+You can find the R Codes for PSY 758: Structural Equation Modeling here.